mrhollen/KnowledgeGPT/README.md

 It's recommended to use environment variables for sensitive information and configuration settings.

 - **LLM_ENDPOINT**: The URL of the OpenAI-compatible LLM server.
+- **LLM_EMBEDDING_ENDPOINT**: The URL of the OpenAI-compatible LLM server used specifically for creating embedding vectors.
 - **LLM_API_KEY**: API key for authenticating with the LLM server.
 - **LLM_DEFAULT_MODEL**: The name of the default model to use when not specified in the user's request.
 - **DB_CONNECTION_STRING**: Your postgres connection string.